snapkov/rsschool-cv/cv.md

 * Mob. +375 44 545-04-64
 ***
 ### About my main aim in Rollig Scopes course:
 I want to change my current job for maximize my income.
+Being a developer gives me the opportunity to work remotely.
+Many remote jobs also come with flexible schedules, it allows me to have a better work-life balance.
 > Success is a science; if you have the conditions, you get the result.

 ### Skills:
 - JavaScript
 - HTML
+- CSS
 - Git

 #### Code from Codewars